-Addrena Review - Does This Energy and Fat-Loss Supplement Work?
-Are questionable ingredients and negative user reviews deal breakers?
+Addrena Review- Does This Energy and Fat-Loss Supplement Work?

-I need to make a confession: I was obsessed with researching Addrena, so we dug deep and produced a thorough review, focusing closely on the ingredients, side effects, science and customer service quality.
+I need to make a confession: I am obsessed with researching, so we dug deep and produced a thorough Addrena review, focusing closely on the ingredients, side effects, science and customer service quality.
 We also made a great effort to read hundreds of dieter comments from all over the web.
 Lastly, we summarized and refined to give you the info you need.

 What You Need To Know About Addrena

 To begin with, Addrena is a dietary supplement that aims to boost energy levels, enhance mental focus and encourage fat loss.
 As for the ingredients used in Addrena, they include huperzine, vinpocetine, piperine, white willow bark, dimethylaminoethanol, caffeine, acetyl-L-tyrosine, bacopa extract, acetyl-L-carnitine, choline dihydrogen citrate, yohimbe bark, bitter orange (citrus aurantium), guarana, vitamin B12 and vitamin B3.
 This product is intended to increase the flow of neurotransmitters, while providing herbal stimulants and increasing the body’s core temperature.
 You only need to take one tablet per day.

 This supplement was released back in 2009 and it is available through the official website for $39.99 (60 tablets).
 Addrena contains natural ingredients and there are some customer testimonials posted on the main website, but read on…